mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 To display week number, use the `displayWeekNumber`.
 You also need to provide the method `getWeekNumber`.
-It takes the first day of the week as an input and returns the string displayed in week number column.
+It takes the first day of the week as an input and returns the week number.
+You can customize the string displayed with `localeText.calendarWeekNumberText`.

 The four supported libraries ([dayjs](https://day.js.org/docs/en/get-set/week), [date-fns](https://date-fns.org/v2.29.2/docs/getWeek),